genx-tech/gx-react/README.md

 -   Exceptions

-_May use eslint comment to disable warning or error you 100% sure that's correct and reasonable_
+_May use eslint comment to disable warning or error if you 100% sure that's correct and reasonable_

 Block commment